sparkflows/sparkflows-docs/docs/user-guide/data-quality/standard-data-quality-processors.rst

 Expect Column Values To Be In Set
 +++++++
-Below is a sample workflow which contains **ExpectColumnValuesToBeInSet processor** in Fire Insights.
+Below is a sample workflow which contains **ExpectColumnValuesToBeInSet processor** in Sparkflows.
 It demonstrates the usage of ExpectColumnValuesToBeInSet node to to validate whether the values in a specified column of a dataset are present in a given set of expected values.

 It does the following processing of data: